-If you are a registered nurse with an Associate’s Degree in Nursing (ADN), equivalent degree, or Diploma in Nursing from an accredited nursing program seeking a bachelor’s degree, BSN@Home could be your pathway.
+If you are a registered nurse (RN) with an associate’s degree in nursing (ADN), equivalent degree, or diploma in nursing from an accredited nursing program, and are seeking a bachelor’s degree, the BSN@Home program could be your pathway.
 Designed for working nurses, all required coursework is online, so you can earn your degree without relocating.

 24-30 credits